Does the Rubenstein Library provide funding for research trips?

 Research topics should be strongly supported by the collections of the research center.
 We encourage each prospective grant applicant to discuss his or her research project and the collections that might support it with each center's reference archivist before submitting an application.

-- Complete the online application form [the 2014 application has closed], which includes uploading a CV.
+- Complete the online application form, which includes uploading a CV.
 (You may start the form and return to it later, but it must be completed within a week from the same computer and browser.)

 - Graduate students must ask a faculty advisor to write them a letter of recommendation.
 We will not consider an application complete until we receive the recommendation.
 Advisors may submit a letter of recommendation as an e-mail attachment to the designated email address for each Center.
 (See individual grant information pages.)